-Established in Manchester in 1997, we are a leading specialist medical negligence law firm acting for claimants throughout England and Wales.
+Established in Manchester in 1997, we are a leading specialist medical negligence and personal injury law firm acting for claimants throughout England and Wales.

 Our expert medical negligence solicitors regularly act for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham, and Whitefield.